tcondit/PNNL/presentation-outline.md

 ### A confession [need a new title]
 **NO SELF-DEPRECATION.
 PERIOD.**

+* [aside] "look at everything we didn't have to build" <-- MapBox CEO at re:Invent during Werner's keynote (so awesome)

 * I tend to view applications as black boxes, aside from whatever configuration is needed.
 I and my team need to focus on creating and maintaining source to create the cattle on which their applications will run.